Norway says will put 'tangible demands' on Taliban

 A Taliban delegation led by Foreign Minister Amir Khan Muttaqi has been in Norway since Saturday for talks focused on humanitarian aid to Afghanistan.

-The fundamentalists met with members of Afghan civil society on Sunday, followed by Western diplomats on Monday.
+The Taliban delegation met members of Afghan civil society on Sunday, followed by Western diplomats on Monday.

-They were to conclude their visit Tuesday with meetings with a Norwegian political official and non-government organisations.
+They were to conclude their visit on Tuesday with meetings with a Norwegian political official and non-governmental organisations.

-"This is not the beginning of an ... open-ended process", said state secretary Henrik Thune, who was to meet the delegation on Tuesday morning.
+"This is not the beginning of an... open-ended process", said state secretary Henrik Thune, who was to sit down with the delegation Tuesday.

 "We are going to place tangible demands that we can follow up on and see if they have been met", he told Norwegian news agency NTB.